adityat/fastconsensus/README.md

 Fast consensus is an implementation of the fast consensus clustering procedure laid out in -

-The procedure is used to come up with a combined consensus, or *average*, result from multiple runs of a community detection algorithm that are shown to perform better than the original method.
+The procedure generates *median* or consensus partitions from multiple runs of a community detection algorithm.
+Tests on artificial benchmarks show that consensus partitions are more accurate than the ones obtained by the direct application of the clustering algorithm.

 ## Prerequisites